Sanford J. Ungar: Career

 Upon completing graduate school, Ungar lived outside of the United States for three years.
 He initially intended to become a lawyer before becoming interested in "international opportunities."
 During his time abroad, he was a correspondent for United Press International in Paris and for Newsweek in Nairobi.
 Upon returning to the United States, Ungar began work as a print journalist for The Washington Post.
 He also wrote for The Atlantic and The Economist before working in an editorial position for the Foreign Policy.
 In 1975, he published FBI: An Uncensored Look Behind the Walls.

 From 1980 to 1982, he was the weekday host of NPR's All Things Considered.
 He has also appeared on public, commercial, and cable television, as a commentator or as the moderator of debates.
 In 1985, Ungar published Estrangement: America and the World, a collection of essays he edited while a senior associate at the Carnegie Endowment for International Peace.
 Ungar has spoken frequently around the United States and in other countries on issues of American foreign policy and domestic politics, free expression, human rights, and immigration.

-From 1986 until 1999, he was Dean of the School of Communication at American University in Washington, DC.
+From 1986 until 1999, he was Dean of the School of Communication at American University in Washington, D.C.
 In 1998, Ungar published Fresh Blood: The New American Immigrants.
 The following year he published another, Africa: The People and Politics of an Emerging Continent.

 Ungar was the 24th director of the Voice of America, the U.S. government's principal international broadcasting agency, from 1999 to 2001.
 In that capacity, he oversaw more than 900 hours a week of VOA broadcasts in English and 52 other languages to some 100 million people around the world.

 Ungar became the tenth President of Goucher College on July 1, 2001.
 In 2006, Ungar instituted a mandatory study abroad requirement for all students.
-Ungar resigned as president of Goucher on June 30, 2014 after being away on sabbatical.
+Ungar resigned as president of Goucher on June 30, 2014, after being away on sabbatical.

 In the fall of 2014, Ungar taught a freshman seminar as a visiting professor at Harvard College called Free Speech, a course he previously taught at Goucher.
 He joined the faculty of Georgetown University Spring 2015.
 At Georgetown, he is the director of the Free Speech Project which is a grant recipient of the John S. and James L. Knight Foundation.
 Ungar is a Lumina Foundation Fellow.